mulesoft-catalyst/azure-vault-custom-properties-provider-encrypted/README.md

 Client ID, Secret from Azure need to be provided in an encrypted fashion (AES, CBC with Random IV with 256 bit encrypted key) and the encryption should be done via Secure Properties tools jar (https://docs.mulesoft.com/mule-runtime/4.3/secure-configuration-properties#secure_props_tool) *** If you need to use any other method for Encryption/decryption , you can update the decryption class "CustomCodeSecretProperties.java"

+Note: If you are using the Secure Tools jar approach please use the attached jar in the repo.

 ### Additionally, you need to make the Secure Properties tools jar made available via Maven POM dependency.
 For Simplicity, I have placed the Jar as a custom asset within the Exchange and included it as dependency to perform the decryption.